 Cable is a dying industry.
 In fact, I cut my cable cord years ago and haven’t looked back.
-There are so many amazing alternatives to cable out there that are cheaper, have less commercials, or are more niche specific that there’s almost no for anyone to even have cable anymore.
+There are so many amazing cable alternatives that are cheaper, have fewer commercials, or are more niche-specific that there’s almost no reason for anyone to even have cable anymore.
 The problem is that many people don’t even know so many other options exist!

 There are over 20 alternatives to cable on this list alone, and I’m sure there are other niche services that I don’t even know about.
 But regardless of your television watching needs, I’m positive that you will find something on this list that fits them!

 The device that acts as a cable alternative is a fire stick.
 Amazon offers a Firestick for a fairly low price.
 All you have to do is plug it into your tv’s HDMI port.

 A firestick provides access to a ton of channels and streaming services.
 However, a common misconception is that all these services will be free, and that’s not the case.
 Although there are some channels and networks you can access for free with a firestick, you will still need your subscription to access streaming services like Netflix and Hulu.
 Another misconception is that everyone needs a firestick.
 You can get access to many of these services and channels with just a smart tv, depending on the brand.

 Even though you still have to pay for your subscription services, a firestick is a great option for those without a smart tv or those who have a smart tv with limited app options.